ethanman102/Chartreuse/README.md

 #### Citation 3
 This https://docs.djangoproject.com/en/3.2/_modules/django/contrib/auth/password_validation/ helped us to understand how to validate passwords in Django.
 This was used in chartreuse/users.py to validate passwords on lines _ to _.

+#### Citation 4
+This https://docs.djangoproject.com/en/5.1/ref/models/fields/#choices helped us to understand how to use choices in Django models.
+This was used in chartreuse/models.py to use choices in the User model on lines _ to _.

 ### AI / LLM Citations

 #### Citation 1